 All Metro and RENFE train tickets in Spain can be purchased on the day of travel.
 There is no cheaper incentive to book trains in advance.

 However, bear in mind that queues can be lengthy at Spanish train stations.
-So, I would also purchase Madrid to Segovia train tickets in advance, if possible.
+So, we would also purchase Madrid to Segovia train tickets in advance, if possible.

 Madrid to Segovia by Bus (Leaving Moncloa Bus Station)

-Buses take around 90 minutes, depending on traffic and toll queues.
+Buses that can take you from Madrid to Segovia take around 90 minutes, depending on traffic and toll queues.
 ALSA bus tickets are ideal for tourists on a budget.
-However, I would rather pay a little more in exchange for more time in the city, particularly for a day trip.
+However, many people would rather pay a little more in exchange for more time in the city, particularly for a day trip but it's up to you.

-If you decide to take the direct bus, note that buses depart from 06:30, and return to Madrid before 22:00 on weekdays.
+If you decide to take the direct bus from Madrid to Segovia, note that buses depart from 06:30, and return to Madrid before 22:00 on weekdays.
 Weekend buses can be less reliable, with only 2 or 3 trips per day running to Segovia bus station from Madrid.

-Book bus tickets ahead of time to secure a seat on a bus at your preferred time.
+Book bus tickets from Madrid to Segovia ahead of time to secure a seat on a bus at your preferred time.
 The advantage of the bus is that Segovia’s Roman aqueduct is a short walk from Segovia Bus Station.
 It is the perfect place to take photos at sunrise.
+Make sure to check out bus routes in advance.

-I was surprised by the size of Segovia and the variety of walking routes.
+Chances are - you will be surprised by the size of Segovia and the variety of walking routes just as much as tourists are usually surprised by the size of the La Granja Palace.
 What’s more, while the old town of Segovia is compact, it is surprisingly easy to navigate.

-If you are interested in walking tours in other cities I have visited, check out my post on walking tours in San Diego.
+If you are interested in walking tours in other cities we wrote about check out this post on walking tours in San Diego.

-Staff at Segovia’s Tourism Office, a stone’s throw from the aqueduct, informed me that there are 3 main walking routes.
+Staff at Segovia’s Tourism Office, a stone’s throw from the aqueduct, informed us that there are 3 main walking routes.

-All routes head through the old town, past the impressive Alcázar Palace.
+All routes are ahead through the old town, past the impressive Alcázar Palace.
 I took Route 1, which is the longest, lasting around 3.5 hours.

 Visit the Aqueduct of Segovia